 Meeting dates and cut offs

-- Approval of academic qualifications
+- Patent applications for approval of academic qualifications

-- Exemptions for knowledge requirements
+- Exemptions from the knowledge requirements

 - Accreditation of a course of study